biden2024/biden2024.github.io/index.md

 layout: page
 title: Trump Lawyers
 ---
-### This is short list of lawyers and firms who supposedly did not appear to distance themselves from 45th president of the United States of America. <span style="color:green">Are these the individuals and organisations that would defend and work for you or your organisation?</span>
+### This is short list of honourable lawyers and firms who supposedly did not appear to distance themselves from 45th president of the United States of America. <span style="color:green">Are these the individuals and organisations that would defend and work for you or your organisation?
+Will they buckle and leave your defense?</span>

 Name | Website
 ------------ | -------------